Keerthankumar22/PriDe/README.md

 ###  In the automate.py file set the VNR size such as [250, 500, 750, 1000] and also mention the number of iterations needs to execute for each VNR size in the iteration variable.<br />

 - Finally, run the automate.py file.
-After successfully running, a 1_uniform.pickle file is created (If it already does not exist in the specified path).
+After successfully running, a 1_poission.pickle and 1_poisson_vne.pickle file is created related SN and VNRs respectively.
+(If it already does not exist in the specified path).
 It has all input parameters related to the substrate network parameters, such as CRB, Bandwidth, Delay, and Location.

 - Final embedding results are captured in Results.xlsx, which includes values for various metrics for all test scenarios for every iteration.